Youth Council Outline and Applications

 - Provide opportunities for young people to consult with the wider community.

-The Youth Council meets twice a month between February and November every year – usually the second and fourth Tuesday of the month at 6pm.
-Meetings are usually about two hours long.
+The Youth Council meets twice a month between February and November every year – usually the second Tuesday and the fourth Wednesday of the month at 6 p.m.
+Meetings are usually about two to two and a half hours long.

 Youth Councillors are required to read all documents before meetings and provide feedback and direction during meetings.
 Youth Councillors will also vote on items when required.